Pedro Martinez (school administrator): Early career

 Martinez worked as a deputy superintendent for the Washoe County School District.
 He was credited with helping to increase high school graduation rates there.

 In April 2011, Martinez was hired as the deputy superintendent of instruction by the Clark County School District, succeeding the retiring Linda Kohut-Rost.

 Superintendent of Washoe County School District

-In June 2012, Martinez was hired as the of Washoe County School District, succeeding the departing Heath Morrison.
+In June 2012, Martinez was hired by the Washoe County School District, succeeding the departing Heath Morrison.
 Washoe County is the second-largest school district in Nevada.
 He was fired on July 22, 2014 after being accused of deceiving the district about his credentials as a certified public accountant, as he was not a licensed one.
 His firing had been done by the school board in violation of open meeting laws, and wound up costing the taxpayers a half-million dollars in legal settlement fees to Martinez.
 He was reinstated after his firing had been found to have been illegal.
-Martinez formally left the post of superintendent in November 2014, and was succeeded by interim superintendent Traci Davis.
+Martinez formally left the post of superintendent in November 2014, and was succeeded by Traci Davis.